How game metadata is sourced and used.

 Series Data

-~5,345 game series entries across 194+ franchises from Wikidata, with sequel/prequel chains and ordinals.
+~5,345 game series entries across 194+ franchises from Wikidata (CC0), with sequel/prequel chains and ordinals.
+The repository carries a generated data/wikidata/series.json snapshot so release builds do not depend on live Wikidata SPARQL availability.
 See Game Series for details.

 External Metadata (Optional)

 Download the LaunchBox XML file (~460 MB) from the metadata page.
-The import:
+One-button “Refresh metadata” handles download → parse → match → enrich:

-Data imported: description, rating, rating count, publisher, developer, genre, max players, release date, and cooperative flag.
+Data imported: description, rating, rating count, publisher, developer, genre, max players, release date, cooperative flag, and LaunchBox video links.

 Box Art and Screenshots